Post Crash Fires

 Description

-In the event of an impact with the ground or an obstacle, which results in structural damage to an aircraft, a fuel and/or oil fed fire can start if fuel comes into contact with ignition sources.
-Equally, if flammable material, being carried as dangerous goods on a Civil aircraft or as cargo by a military aircraft, is damaged or the containment compromised, it may ignite as a consequence of impact, contact with hot surfaces or, in the case of spillage of unstable chemicals, the atmosphere.
+In the event of an impact with the ground or an obstacle that results in structural damage to an aircraft, a fuel-fed fire can start if fuel comes into contact with ignition sources.
+Equally, if flammable material, carried as dangerous goods on a civil aircraft or as cargo by a military aircraft, is damaged or the containment compromised, it may ignite as a consequence of impact, contact with hot surfaces or, in the case of spillage of unstable chemicals, the atmosphere.

 Fire can spread quickly to the fuselage and through the cabin generating heat, smoke, and toxic decomposition products.
 If the temperature of trapped smoke and gasses reaches the auto-ignition temperatureflashover will occur and an aircraft fuselage can be rapidly engulfed by flames.